China's regional jet gold rush hits regulatory turbulence

 For many, Rule 96 underlined Beijing’s intentions to improve regional air transport.
 The country’s 13th five-year plan for 2016-2020 included 500 new airports.

-But only Tianjiao Airlines in Inner Mongolia and Air China subsidiary Beijing Airlines, which converted from a private charter operator to a passenger airline, were approved last year.
+But only Tianjiao Airlines in Inner Mongolia and Air China (601111.SS) (0753.HK) subsidiary Beijing Airlines, which converted from a private charter operator to a passenger airline, were approved last year.

 An executive at Tianju Airlines, which is waiting for the green light to start carrier operations from central China’s Shaanxi province, said regulators grew more cautious.